-“Knowing how much to save is the easy part—actually making it happen is the hard part,” says Shane Sullivan, a CFP® and partner at Valhaven Wealth in Austin, Tex.
+“Knowing how much to save is the easy part—actually making it happen is the hard part,” says Shane Sullivan, CFP®, a partner at Valhaven Wealth in Austin, Texas.
 “What my wife and I do is automatically transfer money from our main account to an emergency fund every week.”

 This move helps make saving a given—and a no-brainer.

 60% of credit-risk managers named high debt-to-income ratios as the top reason they’d be hesitant to approve a loan.